habib-gm/coffeenet-total/README.md

 ## Exploring the Project Origins

-Coffeenet is the brainchild of a dedicated intern team at the Ethiopian Artificial Intelligence Center.
+Coffeenet is the brainchild of a dedicated team at the Ethiopian Artificial Intelligence Center.
 Our gratitude goes to FREX for contributing invaluable leaf disease data that fuels the Coffeenet engine.

 ## Getting Started with Coffeenet